-- In the Supernatural episode "The Third Man," Castiel jumps out of a window several stories up, landing directly atop (and thoroughly wrecking) Sam's shiny new car.
+- In the Supernatural episode "The Third Man," Castiel tackles a fellow angel out of a window several stories up, landing directly atop (and thoroughly wrecking) Sam's shiny new car.

 - On Angel, Faith breaks out of jail by grabbing Wesley and jumping out a window, landing on a conveniently parked car a few floors beneath.
-Slightly justified in that Faith, who has superpowers, is shown to take most of the hit and Wesley is still in noticeable pain afterwards.
+The car cushions her fall, and she cushions his fall.
+Lack of injury is justified in that Faith, who has superpowers, is shown to take most of the hit and Wesley is still in noticeable pain afterwards.

 - Referenced for dark humour in Barclay James Harvest's "Suicide?"
 The narrator steps out onto a ledge and hears someone cry out from the street below: "For God's sake let me move my car!"

 - The above-mentioned Most Beautiful Suicide image was recreated for the cover of Machines of Loving Grace's third album, Gilt.

 - In a rare case of a villain doing this and surviving, Joe Period does this while fleeing from the police in Dick Tracy.
 He leaps from three stories from the window of an apartment on to the top of a parked car, crushing the roof of the car but surviving to limp away.

 - In some games with vehicles, you can fall fatal distances, but survive fine if your fall takes you near a vehicle and you hit the Mount Vehicle key before you splat.